rmqtt/rmqtt/docs/en_US/topic-rewrite.md

 - `a/1/2/3/4` does not match any topic rewriting rules.

-By default, this plugin is not activated.
-To enable the session storage plugin, you must add the "rmqtt-topic-rewrite" entry to the "plugins.default_startups" configuration in the main configuration file "rmqtt.toml", for example:
+By default, this plugin is not enabled.
+To activate it, you must add the `rmqtt-topic-rewrite` entry to the `plugins.default_startups` configuration in the main configuration file `rmqtt.toml`, as shown below:
 ```bash
 ##--------------------------------------------------------------------
 ## Plugins